htoigo/pong/README.md

     cabal run pong

 from the Pong directory.
-Press '1' to begin a single player game, and press '2' to begin a 2-player game.
+Press '1' to begin a single-player game, and press '2' to begin a two-player game.
 The left-hand player uses the 'w' and 's' keys to move her paddle up and down, while the right-hand player uses the up and down arrow keys.
 The full list of keys used is:

     '1'      begin a single-player game
     '2'      begin a 2-player game